tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 It's a good idea to test the implementation.

-Start by registering the implementation you've chosen.
+Start by registering the implementation you've chosen with dependency injection.
 Open `server/Api/Program.cs` and add the following inside the `ConfigureServices` method.